Why accuracy doesn’t require depiction

 Restraint as Intentional Choice

 By resisting description, the work maintains openness.
-Viewers are not told what to see or how to interpret.
-Attention replaces instruction.
-Observation replaces agreement.
+Viewers are not told what to see or how to interpret; instead, attention replaces instruction, and observation replaces agreement.

 This restraint is not neutral—it is deliberate.